dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-windows-form.md

 | **PrintDocument** | `Name`         | `PrintDocument1` |
 |                   | `PrintPage`    | `PrintDocument1_PrintPage` |

+The following code is run when the `Button1` is clicked.
 The code creates a `Graphics` object from the form and saves its contents to a `Bitmap` variable named `memoryImage`.
 The <xref:System.Drawing.Printing.PrintDocument.Print%2A?displayProperty=nameWithType> method is called, which invokes the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event.
-The event handler draws the `memoryImage` bitmap on the `Graphics` object representing the printer page.
+The print event handler draws the `memoryImage` bitmap on the printer page's `Graphics` object.
+When the print event handler code returns, the page is printed.

 :::code language="csharp" source="snippets/how-to-print-windows-form/csharp/Form1.cs":::